Focusing on Student Success

 Instructors have redesigned course assignments and assessments so that you can learn the same material more efficiently, with a reasonable amount of take-home work.
 If you are a full-time student, your workload may feel more manageable, because you will have fewer courses to concentrate on at one time.

 If you are a program student, we encourage you to reach out to your academic advisor to explore the course schedules specific to your program.

 If you have other questions, please email us at email@example.com.

-WCTC’s Global Business program is one that is already offered in an 8-week format, and student Beth Almestica, who is in her 40s, a wife, working parent and caretaker to her mother, said the schedule fits well with her family and job responsibilities.
+WCTC Global Business student Beth Almestica, who is in her 40s, a wife, working parent and caretaker to her mother, said the 8-week schedule fits well with her family and job responsibilities.

 “I was really interested in the program, but having the 8-week courses is what really drew me in,” said Almestica.
 “This schedule worked for me… I’m still able to go to school and fulfill my commitment at work and at home,” she said, noting the schedule required her to better manage her time, plan her schedule and stay on task.